 \subsubsection{Forecasts from past context}

-We probe TEC--TT’s \emph{model beliefs} by predicting the current frame from past context only, using either the predicted mean or samples from the distribution (Fig.~\ref{app:fig:mu_vs_sampling}).
+We probe TEC-TT’s \emph{model beliefs} by predicting the current frame from past context only, using either the predicted mean or samples from the distribution (Fig.~\ref{app:fig:mu_vs_sampling}).
 The \(\mu\)-forecast reliably captures large-scale structure, while sampling from the full prior (mean and variance) expresses context-aware uncertainty, primarily reflecting cloud variability.
 This illustrates the learned distribution rather than a single point estimate.
-The conservative single-point forecast (\(\mu\)-forecast) produces a clear-sky prediction for the next frame, enabling TEC--TT to perform cloud removal as evaluated in AllClear.
+The conservative single-point forecast (\(\mu\)-forecast) produces a clear-sky prediction for the next frame, enabling TEC-TT to perform cloud removal as evaluated in AllClear.